JacquesCarette/Drasil/README.md

 ## What is Drasil?

-Drasil is a framework for literate scientific software deelopment.
+Drasil is a framework for literate scientific software development.
 The main goals are to reduce knowledge duplication and improve reusability, maintainability, verifiability, traceability, and other software qualities.